 IAE Newsletter: “Joy and Satisfaction in Natural Learning: Creative Improvisational

-Dancing the Dunes: a video documentary of a solo performance of story, poetry and dance about a two week stay in a rustic dune shack and immersion in the sensory communications of the natural surround.
-Author, dancer, producer, director and editor Rebecca Burrill.
+Dancing the Dunes: a video documentary of a solo performance of story, poetry and dance about a two week artist-in-residency in a rustic dune shack and immersion in the sensory communications of the natural surround.
+Author, dancer, producer, director and editor Rebecca R Burrill.

 Teaching Artist Journal: “The Primacy of Movement in Art-Making”.